ethaeral/ChatGQT/_posts/2023-10-03-Code-Solving-Flow.md

     - Just list all data structures and list pros and cons

 ## Customized Flow
-Pre Dev Cycle:
+Setup Before All:
 - Break down problem todos, constraints, unique information, problem type?
 - How would you do this if this was a real world situation?

-Intial Pass (Brute Force Algortihm)
+Describe (Brute Force Algortihm)
 - Test **
     - General: input big enough, not a special case
     - Special: Null, single ele, extreme cases, etc
-- Walk
+- Expect
-    - Deconstruct solution and explain step by step
+    - Explain the solution
     - State time and space complexity
+    - Deconstruct the solution step by step
-- Run (Code)
+- It (Code)
     - Modularized
     - Error checked
     - Classes and structs when appropriate
     - Good variables
     - Make comments of places where it needs refractoring
-- Bud
+- ToBe
-    - Bottleneck, unnecessary work, duplicated work
+    - With no bottlenecks, unnecessary work, duplicated work
 - Bloom (Optimize) **
+    - Is this the desired outcome if not:
         - Check if all info has been used
         - Data structure brainstorm with pros and cons
         - State time opt and space opt solution
         - State BCR

-Next Pass (Optimized Algorithm)
+Describe (Optimized Algorithm)
 - Test **
     - More general input tests
     - Conceptual tests